iOS 16 Lock Screen widgets: What they mean for your app

 Want to increase your app engagement through widgets?

-Lock Screen widgets are just one of the exciting new iOS features to help increase app engagement.
-ArcTouch is happy to review your app and provide recommendations to take full advantage of widgets, along with the other advancements in the upcoming iOS 16 and Android 13.
-Contact us to set up a free consultation.
+Lock Screen widgets are just one of the exciting new iOS features that can help increase app user engagement.
+ArcTouch can review your app and provide recommendations for taking full advantage of widgets and other recent advancements in iOS.
+Contact us to set up a free consultation and user experience audit.